Actuarial-Control-Cycle-T1-2024/group-page-showcase-apex-analytics/README.md

 </p>

 A key quantitative risk is the incorrectness of assumptions used.
 To address this risk, sensitivity testing reveals reasonable results for moderate changes to the economic landscape in the form of interest rate and inflationr ate fluctuations.

+### Final Recommendations

+The proposed program adopts a holistic approach to health and wellbeing and offers SuperLife’s policyholders health-promoting activities to engage with.
+In addition to being informed by medical research, the quantitative modelling also reaffirms the projected success of the program from a mortality reduction and savings perspective.
+SuperLifeStyle will bring value to SuperLife in terms of competitiveness, marketability, and economic value and should gradually be scaled by SuperLife depending on the initial performance.

+### Bibliography

+Greenhalgh, EM, Scollo, MM and Winstanley, MH [editors]. *Tobacco in Australia: Facts and issues*.
+Melbourne: Cancer Council Victoria.
+Available from: tobaccoinaustralia.org.au/chapter-7-cessation/7-17-financial-incentives

+Engagement Rate:

+1. Swirr Re.
+(2022).
+“Health and Wellness Engagement Impact”.
+Retrieved from 2022-10-sr-swissre-health-engagement-impact-paper.pdf

+Preventative Screening:

+1. H.-O. Adami a, N.E.
+Day b, D. Trichopoulos c d, W.C.
+Willett e.
+(2001).
+Primary and secondary prevention in the reduction of cancer morbidity and mortality. *European Journal of Cancer.* Available from: Primary and secondary prevention in the reduction of cancer morbidity and mortality - ScienceDirect
+2. James A. Hanley, Measuring Mortality Reductions in Cancer Screening Trials, Epidemiologic Reviews, Volume 33, Issue 1, July 2011, Pages 36–45.
+Available from https://doi.org/10.1093/epirev/mxq021

+Ethical Considerations and Framework:

+1. Page K. The four principles: can they be measured and do they predict ethical decision making?
+BMC Med Ethics.
+2012 May 20;13:10. doi: 10.1186/1472-6939-13-10.
+PMID: 22606995; PMCID: PMC3528420.
+Available from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3528420/
+2. Van Wolfren.
+J., Inbar K., Zeelenberg M. (2013).
+Moral hazard in the insurance industry. *Vetspar.* Available from researchgate.net/publication/235988864_Moral_hazard_in_the_insurance_industry

+SuperLifeStyle Apex Analytics

+Safety Campaigns:

+1. Aburumman, Mohammed & Newnam, Sharon & Fildes, Brian.
+(2019).
+Evaluating the effectiveness of workplace interventions in improving safety culture: A systematic review.
+Safety Science.
+115. 376-392.
+10.1016/j.ssci.2019.02.027.
+2. Newnam, Sharon & Muir, Carlyn.
+(2015).
+Effectiveness of Prevention-Focused, Workplace Health and Safety Campaigns.
+Institute for Safety, Compensation and Recovery Research
+3. Choi, Sung & Choi, Seo & Kwon, Soon & Pok, Jin.
+(2023).
+A Study on the Impact of Unsafe Behavior on Safety and Health Culture According to Workplace Safety and Health Education Experience.
+Forum of Public Safety and Culture.
+25. 235-247.
+10.52902/kjsc.2023.25.235.

+Australian Life Table:

+1. The Australian Government Actuary.
+(2019).
+Australian Life Tables 2015‑17.
+Available from https://aga.gov.au/publications/life-tables/australian-life-tables-2015-17